Wear and tear

 If the cost is not

-known, an estimated cost must be paid, and any balance will be returned
+known, an estimated cost must be paid, and we will return any balance left over.

-by us.
-That damage is accidental goes without saying (if it were not, we
+It goes without saying that damage is accidental (if it were not, we

 policies cover genuine accidental damage.